 Worship is at the heart of all that we do.
 Our regular Sunday worship is at 10.30am, though occasionally there are services at other times.
 As is traditional in Methodism, our services are led by a variety of preachers, both lay and ordained, mostly from the Oxford Circuit, though occasionally from further afield.
 The preachers for the current quarter are listed below.
 We aim to offer a variety of worship experiences from the traditional to the innovative, from quiet communions to celebratory chaos.
 The worship area has chairs to allow flexibility of use and we have a full range of audio-visual facilities which are used regularly to enhance our worship.

 We are always very happy to share in weddings, baptisms or funerals.
 We can also help with wedding blessings, the renewal of vows, or, indeed, mark any special occasion or important milestone, whether happy or sad, in the context of prayer and worship.
-If you would like us to help you in this way, please contact our minister, Alison.
+If you would like us to help you in this way, please contact our minister, Paul.